Texans serving Texas since 1950

 Some people might consider using a portable kerosene heater to help keep pipes from freezing.
 However, you should never use kerosene heaters indoors because they should not be used in enclosed areas.
 As the kerosene burns, it releases carbon dioxide, carbon monoxide, sulfur dioxide, and nitrogen dioxide—all harmful chemicals you should avoid breathing.

-If you discover your pipes are frozen, you need to pinpoint the location in the water system where they froze.
+A: If you discover your pipes are frozen, you need to pinpoint the location in the water system where they froze.
 Usually, it will be on an exterior wall or where the water main enters the home.
 However, if the water only appears frozen in the kitchen or bathroom, the pipes under the cabinet are probably frozen.

 plumber with tool belt standing in bathroom

-How to Prevent Pipes from Freezing in the Future?
+How to Prevent Pipes From Freezing in the Future

 Sorry, comments for this entry are closed at this time.